jupes/general/README.md

 ## Trees

 ### Binary Search Trees

 This is what most folks first think of when they think of trees.
 Each node has at most a left and right child node, either can be null.
 Binary seach trees have a Log N time for insertion, deletion, and search as long as the tree is balanced well.

 ### Red-Black Tree

+Tree that auto balances due to some rules and an extra setting on each node determining its color.
+O(log n) across the board.

 ### Cartesian Tree